DocumentAlchemy/document-alchemy-cli/docs/xhelp-qrcode.md

     -r --border  - When set, a small border will be added around the QR.
-This does not change the size of the image as specifed by '-z' (and hence slightly reduces the size of the QR-code part of the image.)
+This does not change the size of the image as specified by '-z' (and hence slightly reduces the size of the QR-code part of the image.)
                    Example: --border
                    Example: --no-border